Brandon Lee Rudat: Professional career

 Rudat started his professional career as an intern on the Today Show in New York City and a producer for WNBC's Today in New York where he covered the 9/11 terrorist attacks and aftermath.
 Rudat then relocated to Maryland where he worked as the morning anchor and reporter for WHAG-TV, NBC 25.
 Rudat has also worked as a political reporter for a cable news network in New York and a fill-in anchor at WVIT based out of Hartford, Connecticut, notably for his investigative reporting of illegal street vendors and manufacturers of illegal fire extinguishers.
-Rudat worked with the 7News team out of Boston, Massachusetts, until April 2009 and subsequently went to KTLA Channel 5 in Los Angeles from June 2009 until April 2010.
+Rudat worked at WHDH-TV in Boston until April 2009 and subsequently went to KTLA in Los Angeles from June 2009 until April 2010.

-From May 2010 to July 2013, Rudat was employed by CBS Atlanta (now CBS46), the CBS affiliate in Atlanta, as the anchor of CBS Atlanta's morning show, Better Mornings Atlanta.
+From May 2010 to July 2013, Rudat was employed by WGCL-TV, the CBS affiliate in Atlanta, as the anchor of CBS Atlanta's morning show, Better Mornings Atlanta.
 He also did a cameo as a news anchor in the 2011 film Green Hornet.

-On January 29, 2014, he joined KTVK 3 (3TV), based in Phoenix as an anchor of the show Good Evening Arizona.
+On January 29, 2014, he joined KTVK in Phoenix as an anchor of the show Good Evening Arizona.
 In Phoenix he's known as Brandon Lee.

 He co-anchored the 6:30 p.m.and 10:00 p.m. news broadcasts on Phoenix-based Arizona Family channels KTVK (3TV) and KPHO (CBS5), with Yetta Gibson.